 “They look elsewhere?
 For what?” asked Hughes.

-"Something of greater value," finished Peter.
+“Something of greater value,” finished Peter, crossing his arms.

 “And the second man is watching to see where they look.
 And just like that, he knows their most valuable items and how to get to them.
 It’s a security check.”

 “But this is a bank,” an agent piped up.
 “Money is the most valuable thing there.”

 “Not necessarily,” said Peter, narrowing his eyes and his voice growing distant as he mulled over his thoughts.
 “True, money is the obvious score.
 But money takes up space and one person will have trouble carrying more than a few million dollars.”

 “I’d say check the safe deposit boxes,” said Neal.
 “People like to entrust their secrets in banks.”
 He shifted in the chair to throw a quick look out the window.
 Adrenaline thrummed in his veins.

 Peter smiled.
 “Good work, Neal.”